 If your commercial activities require you to cross the Canada/U.S. land border, consult the Border Wait Times table provided by the Canada Border Services Agency to help avoid delays.

-This program allows you to pass quickly through Canadian customs at major Canadian airports.
+This program allows you to pass quickly through Canadian customs.

 You can use this card to help you cross the Canada-U.S. border faster when you travel for business.